nvim-lualine/lualine.nvim/README.md

                                -- at bottom of neovim instead of one for  every window).
                                -- This feature is only available in neovim 0.7 and higher.

-  refresh = {                  -- sets how often lualine should refreash it's contents (in ms)
+  refresh = {                  -- sets how often lualine should refresh it's contents (in ms)
     statusline = 1000,         -- The refresh option sets minimum time that lualine tries tabline = 1000,            -- to maintain between refresh.
 It's not guarantied if situation winbar = 1000              -- arises that lualine needs to refresh itself before this time